cmanteuffel/website_hugo/content/fixed/about.md

 * 2010, I spend an exchange semester at the University of Bremen.

-* Since 2006, I am a system administrator at a real eastate management firm.
+* Since 2006, I am a system administrator at a property management firm.

 ### Publications